-- The credit cap is increased from \$5M to \$100 M. - To better 'level the playing field' among the actual sizes of income-producing projects, applications are accepted in four categories rather than the current two.
-A large project has qualified expenditures of \$10 M or more; \$70 M of the credits are allotted for large projects that may apply for up to \$10 M in credits each.
-A medium project has qualified expenditures of at least \$1 M but less than \$10 M; \$20 M of the credits are allotted for medium projects that may apply for up to \$2.5 M in credits each.
-A small project has qualified expenditures less than \$1 M; \$5 M of the credits are allotted for small projects that may apply for up to \$300,000 credits each.
-The last category, with \$5 M in credits, is exclusively for residential projects of any size.
-A process allows unused credits to be reallocated to ensure that none go to waste. - \$70 M of the credits are allotted for large projects applying for up to \$10 M of the credits, \$20 M are for medium projects applying for up to \$2.5 M, and \$5 M are for small projects applying for up to \$300,000.
+- The credit cap is increased from \$5M to \$100 M. - To better 'level the playing field' among the actual sizes of income-producing projects, applications are accepted in three categories rather than the current two: A large project has qualified expenditures of \$10 M or more; \$70 M of the credits are allotted for large projects that may apply for up to \$10 M in credits.
+A medium project has qualified expenditures of at least \$1 M but less than \$10 M; \$20 M of the credits are allotted for medium projects that may apply for up to \$2.5 M in credits.
+A small project has qualified expenditures of less than \$1 M; \$5 M of the credits are allotted for small projects that may apply for up to \$300,000 in credits.
 A fourth category with \$5 M in credits is exclusively for residential projects of any size.
-A process allows unused credits to be reallocated to ensure none go to waste.
+A process allows unused credits to be reallocated to ensure none go to waste. - The credit is increased from 25% to 30% for small income-producing projects and residential projects. - The ways in which a building can establish eligibility for the HTC are expanded.
+Currently, an eligible building is one listed in the National Register, the State Register, or a local historic district established under PA 169 (1970), and, within one of these, is confirmed to be individually listed or contributing to a district.
+Four more paths to eligibility are now added which, for example, provide access to the smallest towns and unincorporated, often rural, areas of the state.

-- The credit is increased from 25% to 30% for small income-producing projects and residential projects. - The ways in which a building can establish eligibility for the HTC are expanded.
-Currently, an eligible building is one listed in the National Register, the State Register, or a local historic district established under PA 169 (1970) and, within one of these, is confirmed to be individually listed or contributing to a district.
-Four more paths to eligibility are now added, for example, providing access to the smallest towns and unincorporated, often rural, areas of the state. - Applicants are "an individual, partnership, corporation, association, governmental entity, or other legal entity."
-This ensures that such entities as non-profits may also participate. - The Michigan HTC can be combined with the Federal HTC for income-producing projects. - An applicant can hold a long-term lease, development agreement, or purchase agreement with a property owner. - The definition for small income-producing projects is expanded to allow owner-occupancy i.e., a Bed & Breakfast, a storefront with the owner's residence above. - The definition for residential projects is expanded beyond single-family homes to include condominium units, multi-unit dwellings, and multi-purpose structures.
+- Applicants are "an individual, partnership, corporation, association, governmental entity, or other legal entity."
+This ensures that such entities as non-profits may also participate. - The Michigan HTC can be combined with the Federal HTC for income-producing projects. - An applicant can hold a long-term lease, development agreement, or purchase agreement with the owner of a property. - The definition for small income-producing projects is expanded to allow owner-occupancy i.e. a Bed & Breakfast, a storefront with the owner's residence above. - The definition for residential projects is expanded beyond single-family homes to include condominium units, multi-unit dwellings, and multi-purpose structures.

-Why support the passage of HB 5430?
+Why support passage of HB 5430?

-- Preservation work provides much-needed housing at all price points and for all age groups, sustainably recycling all types of historic buildings from schools and mills to factories and office buildings. - While big economic development programs are needed for large cities, preservation projects are frequently the best fit for small towns and mid-sized communities.
-With the passage of HB 5430, the credits can indeed fill financing gaps for large projects in Michigan's aging urban cores but also help historic buildings in the smallest communities and rural areas. - A preservation project's return on investment provides enormous local benefits.
+- Preservation work provides much needed housing at all price-points and for all age-groups, sustainably recycling all types of historic buildings from schools and mills to factories and office buildings. - While big economic development programs are needed for large cities, preservation projects frequently are the best fit for small towns and mid-sized communities.
+With passage of HB 5430, the credits can indeed fill financing gaps for large projects in Michigan's aging urban cores, but also help historic buildings in the smallest communities and rural areas. - A preservation project's return on investment provides enormous local benefits.
 Often being smaller, projects tap local lumber yards and hardware stores for construction materials.
 Those who work on them can be hired locally, which means they spend their earnings locally and pay local taxes.

 Preservation plays an important role in keeping traditional downtowns and neighborhoods vital.
 In addition to attracting both young professionals and retirees - and everyone in between - these authentic, walkable places are cultural centers for their regions and heritage tourism destinations.
-Smart, adaptive reuse is flourishing: A former department store becomes a business incubator, and the old high school becomes senior housing.
+Smart, adaptive reuse is flourishing: A former department store becomes a business incubator and the old high school becomes senior housing.
 In every case, valuable real estate is back on local and state tax rolls.